Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 - Click on "new experiment"
   - First radio button, usually already selected
 - Choose template → FeedbackXX template.acq (so that the recording is well formatted)
-- Save as "Dokumente" → "Feedback" → "EMG data" as FeedbackXX.acq (until now it was called Untitled1)
+- Save as "Dokumente" → "Feedback" → "EMG data" as Feedback**XX**.acq (until now it was called Untitled1)
   - XX = participant-ID e.g. 02
 - To change the y-axis in the recording, click on the column on the right and change "scale" e.g. to 0.5